siran/research/Dimension and Space as Emergent Properties of Distance/Dimension and Space as Emergent Properties of Distance.md

 ## Abstract

-We extend a previously introduced framework where time and distance arise from internal causal relations within a stable Node.
-Time follows from a partial ordering of subnode interactions, while distance is the minimal causal-chain length between subnodes.
-Here we show that dimension and space similarly emerge when these causal distances embed into manifold-like structures.
-We formalize effective dimensionality through approximate metric embeddings.
-This clarifies how conventional spatial dimensions may arise from deeper relational dynamics.
+We extend a previously introduced framework in which time and distance arise from internal causal relations within a single stable Node.
+In this work we clarify that no metric, geometric structure, or fixed dimensionality is assumed at the fundamental level.
+The Node is an abstract collection of subnodes linked by causal influence, and any notion of "space" arises only from the distances induced by minimal causal chains.
+We show that observers may assign an effective spatial dimension whenever these causal distances can be approximately embedded into $\mathbb{R}^D$ with sufficiently low distortion.
+Crucially, no particular dimension $D$ is preferred or fundamental: the same causal structure may support multiple effective dimensional interpretations, and the true underlying dimensionality is undefined.
+This liberates spatial dimension from preconceived geometric constraints and treats it as an emergent, observer-dependent property of causal relations rather than a fixed feature of spacetime.

 ## Keywords